kcabading/flagmaster/README.md

 # Flagmaster

 Flagmaster is a flag guessing game.
-I've created this web application while learning NextJS and improve my knowledge on flags at the same time. https://flagmaster.vercel.app
+I've created this web application while learning NextJS and improve my knowledge on flags at the same time.gi https://flagmaster.vercel.app

 ## Features